abhinav0022/ECE444-F2022-LAB5/readme.md

 # ECE444-F2022-Lab5

-By Group 9 (Ramakrishna Natarajan, Mina Assaad, Abhinav Sanjeeva)
+By Group 9 (Ramakrishna Natarajan, Mina Assaad, Abhinav Sanjeeva Prasad)

 This repo is a clone of https://github.com/nelaturuk/education_pathways.